oilandsugar/ritual-dust/content/craft/talharpa.md

 draft = "true"
 +++

-Main body made of ash
+Main body made of ash or maple
-Soundboard made of thin spruce
+Soundboard made of thin spruce or fir
 Add bass bar underneath the lowest string
 Add support underneath the bridge where the highest string is